Cultural depictions of Richard I of England: Robin Hood

 The Scots philosopher and chronicler John Mair was the first to associate Richard with the Robin Hood legends in his Historia majoris Britannae, tam Angliae quam Scotiae (1521).
 In the earliest Robin Hood ballads the only king mentioned is "Edward our comely king", most probably Edward II or Edward III.
 However, Sir Walter Scott's novel Ivanhoe popularised Mair's linking of the Hood legends to Richard's reign, and it was taken up by later novelists and by cinema.
 Typically Robin is depicted upholding justice in Richard's name against John and his officials during the king's imprisonment.
 Richard appears in the novella about Robin Hood, Maid Marian (1822), by Thomas Love Peacock.

 Other literature

-Richard has appeared frequently in fiction, as a result of the 'chivalric revival' of the Romantic era.
+Richard has appeared frequently in fiction, latterly as a result of the 'chivalric revival' of the Romantic era.